-Notice how the job description includes the job function; knowledge, skills, and abilities required to do the job; education and
+Notice how the job description includes the job function; knowledge, skills, and abilities required to do the job; education and experience required; and the physical requirements of the job.

 Once the job description has been written, obtaining approval from the hiring manager is the next step.
 Then the HR professional can begin to recruit for the position.
 Before we discuss specific recruitment strategies, we should address the law and how it relates to hiring.
 This is the topic of Section 4.2 "The Law and Recruitment".